changhe188/pyospf/README.md

 # pyospf

 **pyospf** is an OSPF probe implementation in Python.
-It can be used for making OSPF adjacency and retrieving LSDB.
+It is designed for making OSPF adjacency with router to retrieve LSDB for real-time monitor or future analysis.

 ## Run it

 Run it by executing following command.
-It will load the config file located in ./etc/pyospf.ini and run pyospf in the front.
+It will load the config file located in ./etc/pyospf.ini and then run **pyospf** in the front.

 ```
-$bin# ./pyospfd
+$ ./pyospfd
 ```

 Apart from this, you can also use 'nohup' to run it in daemon.

-## Retrieving data using HTTP API
+## Retrieving data

+### using HTTP API

 A HTTP server is running within the program.
 It is listening the TCP port 7000 by default.